 Change to healthier food needs to be done at a mental level.
 You need to understand and accept that this is the right way to eat and this habit should be lifelong.
 And it will be possible only if you are happily accepting it rather than forcing yourself.
 This is the single most important change that defines your long term outcome after surgery.

 As already discussed, you should be able to resume normal activities in about 7-10 days’ time.
-At this point in time, you need to focus on gradually increasing the physical activity levels.
+At this point in time, you need to focus on gradually increasing your physical activity levels.
 Being active will help you achieve maximum weight loss and also help maintain muscle mass.
 Sagging of skin also reduces if you are physically active.
 With increasing weight loss, doing exercise will be more and easier.
+Here is one more thing I want to clarify you do not need to go to the gym but required that moderate exercise is to be regularly continued.
+Activities like brisk walking, running, playing, etc should be included in your daily habits.
+Due to this, the need for separate time for exercising is less.
+All this is what kept our ancestors healthy.

 Protein and vitamin deficiency are a possibility and hence you need to follow the advice of your surgeon about the supplements.
 For the initial few months, protein supplements are generally required, till you reach a normal diet pattern.
 Vitamin supplements are needed for a longer-term, at least till you are losing weight.
 Further need for vitamin supplements will be suggested by the surgical team as per your needs.